KingContaria/StandardSettings/README.md

     piedirectory:root.tick.level.entities.blockentities (Configure this path to whatever you like) hitboxes:true (Configure true/false to show/hide hitboxes)
     chunkborders:false (Configure true/false to show/hide chunkborders)

-To change the window title to "Instance X", add an instancenumber.txt file to your .minecraft and type in the instancenumber X.